 Step one THINK

-- Chat to a friend and compare your ideas.
+- Chat through the questions below.
 We all see things differently and there are no right or wrong answers.
-Listening to another person might give you new ideas or help you confirm your own ideas.
+Listening to another person might give you new ideas.

 - What questions do you have about it?